 Homemade Coconut Milk Yogurt

 Making yogurt is a tradition in my family, but making dairy-free yogurt has been a trial and error process.
 My grandmother has dabbled in the kitchen making yogurt out of soymilk and occasionally mixing in a little almond milk (although I must warn you making homemade yogurt from commercial almond milk is quite literally impossible).
 For me, coconut milk yogurt is the holy grail of dairy-free yogurts.
-I love the store-bought stuff but I hate exposing my little one to all that added sugar (the typical store bought yogurt has about as much added sugar as 2 tablespoons of frosting).
-Years ago I found an excellent recipe for coconut milk yogurt on the blog Small Footprint Family.
-Her recipe has evolved over the years on the site and is not exactly the same as the first one she posted back in 2009.
-But I have the old recipe written down in my handy-dandy notebook and a variation of that recipe is what I prefer to use.
-Also, the comments section on the page of the original recipe (link here) is invaluable for answering questions and playing around with ingredients.
-I have only ever used a "yogurt maker" that is a warming plate with a lid that is specifically designed to keep yogurt at the correct temperature for fermentation ( I have the Euro Cuisine Digital Automatic Yogurt Maker YMX650 ).
-So if you have any questions regarding making yogurt using any other technique (crock pot, oven, dehydrator, etc.) please fer to the comments in on Small Footprint Family.
+However, as I have previously blogged about, the price of commercially processed coconut yogurt is enough to make the best yogurt taste sour!
+Although, I love the store-bought stuff but I hate exposing my little one to all that added sugar in it as well (the typical store bought yogurt has about as much added sugar as 2 tablespoons of frosting).

-Here is my very slightly tweaked version of the Small Footprint Family recipe.
 Oh!
-Before I forget, as far as add-in's to the yogurt go, after it's all fermented and chilled I like to mix in fresh fruit, mango chutney is amazing on this yogurt, homemade pineapple jam, apricot preserves, the list goes on!
+Before I forget, as far as add-in's to the yogurt go, after it's all fermented and chilled I like to mix in fresh fruit, mango chutney is amazing in this yogurt, homemade pineapple jam, apricot preserves, the list goes on!
 You're only limited to your imagination!
+It also makes a great add-in to smoothies.

 1/4 teaspoon non-dairy yogurt starter/probiotic (I use Custom Probiotics Formula 2 - the company can add in additional strains and customize the blend for you as well)